josephcarey/scampr2/README.md

-# ts-starter
+# Scampr 2: Electric Boogaloo

-A basic starter repo for getting Typescript, Jest, and eslint working together.
+A basic Slack bot that grabs data from CampSite for Dorian 2024.